Top 9 Personal Budget Software Apps

 After you understand how to navigate the site, you can create numerous charts for both spending and savings, comparing your budget from one week or one month to the next.

 This app is very well suited to those who want to grow their wealth.
-It keeps track of your net worth and it includes investing tools that will allow you to monitor the Dow Jones and S&P 500, as well as related fluctuations in your personal holdings.
-It even tracks fees you pay to brokers and will tap you on the shoulder if it begins to appear that you might want to bail on a particular investment and think about putting your money elsewhere.
+It keeps track of your net worth and it includes free investing tools that will allow you to monitor the Dow Jones and S&P 500, as well as related fluctuations in your personal holdings.
+It even tracks fees you pay to brokers and will alert you if it begins to look like that you might want to bail on a particular investment and think about putting your money elsewhere.

 Surprisingly, this app is free, although you can purchase a premium version for more personalized care.

 Acorns is more like a wise, protective parent than a budgeting app.
-It is pretty unique.
-It literally saves and invests your spare change for you.
+It is pretty unique, and it literally saves and invests your spare change for you.

 This app tracks your credit and debit card purchases and rounds them up to the nearest dollar, then it invests the difference for you in safe exchange-traded funds in one of five ready-made portfolios that you can select.
 If you spend $69.20 at the grocery store, Acorns will automatically divert $0.80 to your ETFs.

 You probably won't miss the money and you won't even have to drain your savings to maintain the app.
-It only costs $1 a month until your portfolio hits $5,000, then it costs 0.25 percent of your balance.
+The basic plan costs $1 per month until your portfolio hits $5,000, then it costs 0.25% of your balance.
 If you happen to be a college student, it is free.
-Contrast that to the $30 to $180 a month that Acorns claims to save for each subscriber.
+This basic plan is centered around moving your spare change into investments.
+There are two other available plans as well.
+The second plan is $2 per month and helps you with investing and saving for retirement.
+The third plan is $3 per month and includes investing, saving for retirement, and Acorns new debit card and checking account: Acorns Spend.